nopnop2002/esp-idf-DFPlayerMini/PlayWithGpio/README.md

 |ESP32C3|GPIO9|PullUp|

 This GPIO is used to determine the boot mode.
-These values are always pullups.
+This values are always pullups.
 Press the ```Boot``` button on the development board to start playing.